Kostianets/TCD/README.md

 6. **Model Saving and Loading**
    - **File:** `utils/model_saver.py`
    - **Description:**
-     - Provides functions to automatically save the model if it outperforms the previous best (using F1 score) and load the best model.
+     - Provides functions to automatically save the models if it outperforms the previous best (using F1 score) and load the best model.
+All models is stored in `models` directory.

 7. **Application Interface**
    - **File:** `App.py`